Faith-Holden/chatroom-with-private-messaging/README.md

 # chatroom-with-private-messaging
 My solution for Chapter 12 Exercise 7 of “Introduction to Programming Using Java”.
+Implementation: as promised in the problem description(see below) this proved to be a difficult exercise for me.
+The issues I encountered were having to figure out ways to work around private implementation.
+It seemed as though, without fail, if I wanted to overwrite a method, it was private in the super.
+However, despite a number of setbacks I was able to find a solution that I believe works well for what it was intended.

 NOTE: This is a javafx program.
 It requires the javafx library as a dependency.
 (See bottom of this README for javafx instructions).